-Now, obviously establishing whether God is a myth is not the work of science, and no respectable scientists would ever release a statement like this.
+Now, obviously establishing whether God is a myth is not the work of science, and no respectable scientist would ever release a statement like this.
 Yes, there are vocally anti-theistic scientists; Richard Dawkins and Lawrence Krauss spring to mind.
 But they are not publishing their anti-theistic views in scientific journals, nor trying to establish through scientific research whether or not “God is a myth”.
 Yet according to the Newsboys, when scientists release research findings that don’t immediately appear to square with Christian beliefs, the scientists who did the research are attacking the concept of God.
-Even if this is a total misrepresentation of what scientists do, it is at least an insight into how the Newsboys feel about scientific discovery.
+Even if this is a total misrepresentation of what scientists do, it is at least an insight into how the Newsboys feel about discovery.

 In the next sequence, lead singer Michael Tait is sitting in a coffee shop and around him, people are reading newspapers with the headline “God is a Myth”.
-Meanwhile, a young man reads an online newspaper with the headline “God is Dead”.
+Meanwhile, a young man reads an online newspaper announcing that “God is Dead”.
 Clearly, the Newsboys (or whoever came up with the concept of the video) feel that all around them, the concept of God is under attack; first from scientists who are apparently desperate to disprove him, then by a media machine that reports uncritically on their anti-God findings.
 I, too, remember feeling like there was some kind of conspiratorial bias against God in these institutions (now, of course, I can’t help but feel that it’s actually reality that holds that bias).
 However, I wasn’t as bad as some people.
-I had a boyfriend who was shocked when I told him I thought God made us through evolution: “Well, I feel sorry for you because you’ve been brainwashed!”, he snapped at me, defensively.
+I had a friend who was shocked when I told him I thought God made us through evolution: “Well, I feel sorry for you because you’ve been brainwashed!”, he snapped at me, defensively.